bwp91/homebridge-wemo/README.md

 ### Plugin Information

 - This plugin allows you to view and control your Wemo devices within HomeKit.
 The plugin:
-  - does not require your Wemo credentials as uses local network discovery (SSDP)
+  - does not require your Wemo credentials as uses local network discovery (SSDP) and local control
   - will attempt to control your devices via a local HTTP request
-  - will attempt to establish a UPnP connection to your devices to listen for external changes
+  - will attempt to establish a UPnP connection to your devices to listen for external changes (if disabled, HTTP polling is used)

 ### Prerequisites